Facilitating water quality improvement projects as restitution for violations under the Regional Water Quality Control Board’s enforcement process.

 SEPs are generally considered for projects exceeding $20,000.
 There is no upper limit; however, most funded projects fall in the $100,000-$250,000 range.

-To submit a project concept, or if you have questions, please contact us.
+To submit a project concept, please download the form here.
+If you have questions, please contact us.